c12i/mpesa-rust/README.md

 **CLIENT_SECRET** and **INIT_PASSWORD** (initiator password).
 [Here](https://developer.safaricom.co.ke/test_credentials) is how you can get these credentials for the Safaricom sandbox environment.

+*NOTE*: only calling `unwrap` for demonstration purposes.
+Errors are handled appropriately in the lib via the `MpesaError` enum.

 There are two ways you can instantiate `Mpesa`:

 ```rust